nwmbutler/CV/README.md

 ![alt-text](https://media.giphy.com/media/Jrep9ZLnjDcVsHlGEY/giphy.gif)

 Small Steps, a carbon footprint calculator.
 This was my ten day final group project at Makers academy.
+- We practised Agile processes, with daily stand-ups and retros, to create an optimal learning space in which to work effectively as a team.
-We built this with a React
-Front-End and a Node/Express Backend.
+It was built with a React Front-End and a Node/Express Backend.
 Testing was with Jest.
 Check it out here - [Small Steps](https://small-steps2020.herokuapp.com/)

 ![alt-text](https://media.giphy.com/media/Phf4AdXoIwKeSPiswl/giphy.gif)